-This certificate must be signed by both the vehicle dealership at the time the existing (old) vehicle is turned in and by the salvage yard at the time the old vehicle is destroyed.
-The old vehicle must be turned in within 30 days of taking possession of the new vehicle.
-The old vehicle must be in the same operating condition as it was during the first inspection.
+The old vehicle must be turned in to a District-approved salvage yard within 30 days of taking possession of the new vehicle.
+The old vehicle must be in the same operating condition as it was during the first inspection (see section 5.4).
 If the truck is stripped, parts are taken off, or the tires are found not to be road worthy, the applicant will be in breach of the contract and will either be required to reinstall all missing or defective parts to the participating salvage yards or repay the total incentive amount.
-(This certificate requirement will be waived if SMAQMD personnel inspect the vehicle.)
+The "Old Truck Delivery to Dismantler Certification" document that verifies the existing (old) truck has been picked up by a salvage yard must be signed by salvage yard personnel at the time the (old) vehicle is turned in.
+The signed certificate must be either hand-delivered or mailed to the District before payment for the new vehicle will be released.

-The salvage yard has 30 days to destroy the truck by cutting the frame rails completely in half and punching a jagged-edged hole in the engine block large enough to prevent repairs (minimum 3-inch diameter hole).
-The salvage yard must also take pictures of the destroyed vehicle and register the title with DMV as a non-repairable vehicle so that the VIN number can no longer be registered or titled for operation in California.
-A Non-Repairable Vehicle Notice or a Report of Vehicle to be Dismantled must be filed by the owner or salvage yard within 30 days of delivery.
-Once a DMV non-repairable title or DMV receipt showing the vehicle has been junked is received, a copy must be provided to SMAQMD.
+The salvage yard has 45 days to destroy the truck by (1) cutting a non-symmetrical, jagged-edged hole in the engine block that is at least three inches in diameter, (2) making an additional cut from the engine hole down through the flange where the oil pan attaches, and (3) cutting the frame rails completely through in half between the cab and rear axle.
+District staff or a certified salvage yard must take pictures of the destroyed vehicle within 60 days of delivery.
+The vehicle title must be registered with DMV as a non-repairable vehicle so that the VIN number can no longer be registered or titled for operation in California.
+A Non-Repairable Vehicle Notice or a Report of Vehicle to be Dismantled must be filed by the owner or salvage yard.
+A DMV receipt, such as a DMV reconciliation report, or non-repairable certificate verifying the vehicle can no longer be registered or titled must be made available to District staff at the time of the salvage inspection.
 Pictures of the vehicle must include the following:

-- Front of vehicle with hood down
+- Front angle of vehicle

-- Right side of vehicle with hood down

-- Left side of vehicle with hood down

-- Vehicle Identification Number (VIN) on tag inside of cab and on frame rail
+- Vehicle Identification Number (VIN)

-- Odometer reading

 - License plate

+- Engine

-- Engine, including engine serial number on tag or stamped on block
+- Engine serial number on tag or stamped on block

 - Hole in engine

 - Frame rails cut into two pieces